alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ## Files
 - Workspace states are stored in `terraform.tfstate.d/<workspace_name>` directory
 - Downloaded provider plugins are stored in the `.terraform/providers` directory
-- Terraform community store state files on the current working directory
+- Terraform community store `state` files on the current working directory
 - No mandatory `main.tf`
+- `.tfstate` file mandatory and not encrypted
+- `.tfstate.backup` file come up after a destoy and not encrypted
+- `.terraform.lock.info` file come up on action over state file, it is to lock the state

 ## Terraform Public Registry
 - Modules must be published on GitHub with public access